-- 3. Develop an economically sustainable balance of services, amenities and infrastructure. - 4.
-Promote community interaction by supporting gathering places, open spaces, and parks and recreation. - 5.
-Support community members of all ages in their efforts to promote active lifestyle choices. - 6.
-Connect the City, neighborhoods, and neighbors through complete streets designed to provide safe mobility for all users. - 7.
+4. Promote community interaction by supporting gathering places, open spaces, and parks and recreation.

+- 5. Support community members of all ages in their efforts to promote active lifestyle choices. - 8.
+Support a business-friendly environment that retains small and locally owned businesses, attracts large internationally recognized businesses, expands the jobs and tax base, and encourages innovation and creative partnerships. - 97.
 Establish processes that engage citizens and community partners and implement policies that reflect the desires and concerns of community members.